Torus fibrations and localization of index II: An index theory for complete Riemannian manifolds

 Suppose $M$ is a complete Riemannian manifold, $W$ is a ${\mathbb Z}/2$-graded Hermitian vector bundle, and $\sigma:TM \to \End (W)$ is a homomorphism such that $\sigma(v)$ is a skew-Hermitian isomorphism of degree-one for each $v\in TM\setminus \{0\}$.
 Let $D$ be a degree-one formally self-adjoint first-order elliptic differential operator on $W$ with principal symbol $\sigma$.
 We assume that $\sigma$ and the coefficients of $D$ are smooth.
 We formulate an index theory on $M$ under the following assumption. \begin{assumption} \begin{itemize} \item $D$ has finite propagation speed: there exists a positive real number $C_0$ satisfying $|\sigma| \leq C_0$ uniformly on $M$, \item There exist a positive real number $\lambda_0>0$ and an open subset $V$ of $M$ with its complement $M \setminus V$ compact such that

-for any smooth compactly-supported section $s$ of $W$ with support contained in $V$. \end{itemize} \end{assumption} It is known that the finite propagation speed implies that $D$ is essentially self-adjoint \cite{Chernoff}.
-We will give a direct proof of the following theorem. \begin{theorem} $D$ is essentially self-adjoint as an operator on $L^2$-sections of $W$ and its spectrum is discrete in $(-\sqrt{\lambda_0},\sqrt{\lambda_0})$. \end{theorem} The proof of the first part is given as Lemma~\ref{essentially self-adjoint} in Section~\ref{partial integration}.
-The rest of the statement follows from Proposition~\ref{single operator} in Section~\ref{min max}.
+for any smooth compactly-supported section $s$ of $W$ with support contained in $V$. \end{itemize} \end{assumption} It is known that the finite propagation speed implies that $D$ is essentially self-adjoint \cite{Chernoff} and we have the following property. \begin{theorem} $D$ is essentially self-adjoint as an operator on $L^2$-sections of $W$ and its spectrum is discrete in $(-\sqrt{\lambda_0},\sqrt{\lambda_0})$. \end{theorem} The first part of Theorem~\ref{spectrum} is well-known, for example, see~\cite{Braverman-Milatovich-Shubin,Lesch}.
+The rest of the statement follows from Proposition~\ref{single operator}.

 \begin{definition} $E_{\lambda}$ is the vector space of smooth sections $s$ of $W$ such that $s$ is $L^2$-bounded and satisfies $D^2 s =\lambda s$. \end{definition} Theorem~\ref{spectrum} implies that $E_\lambda$ is zero for $\lambda<0$, and $E_\lambda$ is finite dimensional for $\lambda <\lambda_0$.
 Moreover there are only discrete values $\lambda< \lambda_0$ for which $E_\lambda$ is non-zero.
 Note that the super dimension of $E_\lambda$ is zero for $0< \lambda <\lambda_0$, and hence the super dimension of $ \oplus_{\lambda<\lambda_1} E_\lambda $ is constant for $0< \lambda_1<\lambda_0$. \begin{definition} $\ind D$ is the super dimension of $E_0$, or the super dimension of $ \oplus_{\lambda<\lambda_1} E_\lambda $ for $0< \lambda_1 <\lambda_0$. \end{definition}